 Scott Mogul, Director

-Scott started this website after finding mold in his attic in 2012.
+Scott started this website in 2012, after finding mold in his attic.
 After realizing there was not enough reliable information written for homeowners on the web, he thought it was important to set up an independent resource that was not funded by the mold remediation industry.
 His goal for the website is to ensure that it has all the necessary information and resources available to help homeowners and renters navigate through a mold problem.
 He oversees all areas including website design and updating of content.
 Scott can be reached through our contact us page.

 Joe Battisto, Editor